-• the issuer does not have to give you a prospectus (a document that describes the investment in detail and gives you some legal protections), and regulatory authority.

-• the securities do not have to be sold by an investment dealer registered with a securities more risky than other securities.
+- the issuer does not have to give you a prospectus (a document that describes the investment in detail and gives you some legal protections), and - the securities do not have to be sold by an investment dealer registered with a securities regulatory authority.

 There are restrictions on your ability to resell exempt market securities.
-Exempt market securities are securities.
-Keep the offering memorandum because you have rights based on it.
-Talk to a lawyer for details about these rights.
+Exempt market securities are more risky than other securities.